opencomputeproject/HWMgmt-OCP-Profiles/RackManager/OpenRMC_UsageGuide_v1.2.md

 ## Set policy when GPU fails on a system

+The example is based on a proposed [policy model](https://www.dmtf.org/sites/default/files/Policy_Model_Proposal_v10.pdf).
+This section will be updated with Redfish as a general policy model.

-When a composed system of GPU's has one or more GPU failures, a policy in the rack manager can define whether more GPU's can be added from another switch or the composition should de deconstructed so another rack or compute node can be built to meet the minimum required configuration.
+Usage - To attach a policy for when a GPU failssystem of GPU's has one or more GPU failures, a policy in the rack manager can define whether more GPU's can be added from another switch or the composition should de deconstructed so another rack or compute node can be built to meet the minimum required configuration.

-Redfish has no generic policy model.
-A [policy model](https://www.dmtf.org/sites/default/files/Policy_Model_Proposal_v10.pdf) has been proposed.
-The proposal has the following policy resoure.
+To attach a rack-level policy for when a GPU within a system fails, invoke the following command.

 ``` {.small}
 {